 As part of our ongoing effort to provide you with the latest cancer treatments close to home, in June 2017 we opened the Fred & Pamela Buffett Cancer Center at Nebraska Medicine — one of the foremost research and treatment centers in the nation.

 Regardless of which of our four locations you’re being seen at, extraordinary care is just a short drive from home.
-All patients undergoing cancer treatment at Nebraska Medicine also have access to our 24/7 Infusion Center at the Fred & Pamela Buffett Cancer Center, which serves as both a treatment center and around-the-clock urgent-care-type facility for those battling cancer.
-A rare offering in the region.
+All patients undergoing cancer treatment with Nebraska Medicine have access to our Infusion Center at the Fred & Pamela Buffett Cancer Center, which serves as a treatment center and urgent-care-type facility for those battling cancer.